Ken Seals: Vanderbilt

 During Seals's true freshman season in 2020, he played in and started nine games while being the team's starting quarterback making him the third SEC true freshman quarterback to start a season opener since 1972.
 He finished the season with completing 186 out of 288 passing attempts for 1,928 yards along with 12 touchdowns against 10 interceptions.

 During the 2021 season, he played in eight games and started seven of them.
 He finished the season with completing 127 out of 225 passing attempts for 1,181 yards with five touchdown passes against eight interceptions.

 Seals did not see game action during the 2022 season.

 During the 2023 season, he played in nine games and started six of them.
 He was named the starting quarterback against Missouri to replace AJ Swann who suffered an injury.
 He finished the season with completing 98 out of 170 passing attempts for 1,122 yards and 10 touchdowns against four interceptions.
-Seals entered the transfer portal on November 29, 2023.
+Seals entered the NCAA transfer portal on November 29, 2023.